sharmaji-saheb/Transport-Booking-System/README.md

 **PLEASE DOWNLOAD THE TXT FILE WITH THE CODE AND PUT THEM IN THE SAME FOLDER WITH CODE FOR IT TO WORK**

+The initial database contains 16 cities, each of them connected with roads in certain fashion.
+User can find shortest path to follow to go from one place to another. user can enter new cities or create new direct paths/connections between cities.

 **THANK YOU**